 Your event check-in system is only as good as the guest data behind it.

-Consolidate registrations, RSVPs, or ticketing lists into a single source of truth.
+- Consolidate registrations, RSVPs, or ticketing lists into a single source of truth.

-Tag guests by category (VIP, speaker, sponsor, media) to allow custom flows.
+- Tag guests by category (VIP, speaker, sponsor, media) to allow custom flows.

-Double-check contact info to reduce bouncebacks and scanning errors
+- Double-check contact info to reduce bouncebacks and scanning errors.

-With platforms like Check-In Pax, you can manage segmented lists and sync real-time data with your on-site team.
-Explore Check-In Pax guest management tools →
+With platforms like Check-in Pax, you can manage segmented lists and sync real-time data with your on-site team.
+Explore Check-in Pax guest management tools →

 Step 3: Prep Guest Communications and Access Materials